MatejKuka/Spotify-web-app/README.md

-# Lyrics-API-project-web
+# Spotify-web-app
-Fullstack Web App using Spotify API with GraphQL and Apollo for searching your favorite songs and their lyrics.
+Fullstack Web App using Spotify API with GraphQL and Apollo for searching your favorite songs and its lyrics.

 - not finished yet